Autodidac/Cpp23_x64_Automatic_Proxy_Finder_And_IP_Port_Scanner/README.md

 ## Versioning

-The current application version is tracked in the root `VERSION` file and exposed to the codebase via the `version.ixx` module (`app_version::VERSION` and `app_version::TITLE`).
+The current application version is tracked in the root `VERSION` file and exposed to the codebase via the `version.ixx` module (`app_version::version()` and `app_version::title()`).
 Update both when cutting a new release so the window title and documentation stay in sync.